BasementKrew/revelation.io/_posts/2015-02-23-golang-flag.markdown

 The weather in Bakersfield, CA is Fair with the temperature of 63F.
 ```

-See that we have two flags, `city` and `state` that except strings for their values.Notice also they have the default values of `Bakersfield` and `CA`, respectively.
+See that we have two flags, `city` and `state` that accept strings for their values.
+Notice also they have the default values of `Bakersfield` and `CA`, respectively.
 Interestingly enough, the flag values are actually pointers to the strings, which have to be deferenced to get their values.
 This holds true for pretty much every type supported in the flag package.
 If we run the program with the flags set, we get something like this:

 ```
 ./weather --city="New York" --state NY